NEW PATIENT GUIDE

 - Diagnostic studies (when indicated)

-Prior to your initial consultation, you will be asked to fill out forms that provide background information about your symptoms and condition.
+Prior to your initial consultation, you may be asked to fill out forms that provide background information about your symptoms and condition.
 Questions may include:

 - When did your pain/condition start?